 This time we had tried to stay a little more to the center of the lake after Meilen to make use of the current and not get trapped in a counter current near the shore.
 Whatever the reason was – favourable winds and currents, better training, more kicking, tactics – it was greatly motivating!
 My second fastest Zurich lake swimm ever out of 7 altogether!
 (In 1998 I did 9:39)

 The icing on the cake was the delicious food afterwards (actually a good reason to swim fast!) – spicy tofu, salads, pancakes, deserts – you name it – and a long overdue extended massage, so that my arms and shoulders felt like new the next day.

-Distinguished guests, numerous Channel swimmers and aspirants
+Distinguished international guests, including weathered English Channel swimmers and some EC aspirants

 Julie Galloway, Channel swimmer from Ireland, had finished in an amazing 6 hours 35 min. – faster than the boys.
 Even the wetsuit category was only 1 min 34 sec. faster!
 Abhejali, team member of our Channel relay 2009 from Czech Republic, finished in a very good 8:28 – with very little training and even less weight than in 2009, amazing!
 Bit of a British-Irish invasion again (Cork, Serpentine), with some Australians – 12 nations in all.
 No Indians, however – they had probably registered too late!